Best disease is a genetic condition you are born with, although it does not usually start to affect your vision until later in life.

 You should have your eyes tested by an optometrist (optician) if:

 The optometrist will be able to measure any changes in your vision and examine the back of your eye.
-If they detect any changes to your macula or any cause for concern they will arrange an appointment with the ophthalmologist (hospital eye consultant) for further tests.
+If they detect any changes to your macula or any cause for concern they will arrange an appointment with the ophthalmologist (hospital eye doctor) for further tests.

 Best affects the macula area of the retina.
 The macula is a tiny area of your retina which is very important for seeing detail, colour and things directly in front of you.